programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## Ethical Considerations for Social Media Analysis
 Before beginning the process of collecting data, it is important to consider the ethics of collecting and analyzing YouTube comment data.
 There are a number of ethical issues that arise in projects that draw on social media data, as D'Ignazio and Klein argue in [“data feminism”](https://mitpress.mit.edu/books/data-feminism).

 Researchers should consider ethical questions at the start of their research.
 Should “public” social media data be used for research without the content creator’s permission?
 A user who comments on a number of related videos may not have imagined that their patterns of communication would become the subject of public debate through an academic project.
+At the very least, we recommend researchers anonymize the user information when downloading comments, as described in the [Downloading Comments and Metadata section](#Downloading-Comments-and-Metadata).

 Does researching a group of users with whom the researcher is less culturally familiar open the door to causing unintentional harm?
 Who speaks for communities being researched online?
 Researchers should consider their own cultural context and limitations in interpreting discourse from other cultures and contexts.